 When surveying employees, organization leaders can specifically design a custom questionnaire that helps them achieve their unique goals and objectives.

-While these are good starting points, the answer to why staff members are leaving your specific organization can only be found by conducting an employee survey.
+While these are good starting points, the answer to why staff members are leaving your specific organization can only be found by conducting an annual employee survey.

 Common key performance indicators (KPIs) for an employee survey may include:

 - Rating the importance of specific job-related factors

 - Reasoning for eNPS

 - How satisfaction has changed at the workplace in the past 12 months